Limbo (video game): Sales and accolades

 Following its release, Limbo was named "Game of the Year", "Best Indie Game", and "Best Visual Art" at the 2010 European Milthon Awards during the Paris Game Show in September 2010.
 Game Informer named Limbo their Game of the Month for August 2010.
 Limbo was awarded the "Best Indie Game" at the 2010 Spike Video Game Awards.
 The game received the most nominations for the 11th Annual Game Developers Choice Awards, earning seven nominations including for the "Best Debut Game", "Innovation", and "Game of the Year" awards, and ultimately won for "Best Visual Art".
-The title won the "Adventure Game of the Year" and "Outstanding Achievement in Sound Design" Interactive Achievement Awards from the Academy of Interactive Arts & Sciences and was nominated for "Outstanding Achievement in Game Direction" and "Outstanding Innovation in Gaming".
+During the 14th Annual Interactive Achievement Awards, Limbo was awarded with "Adventure Game of the Year" and "Outstanding Achievement in Sound Design" by the Academy of Interactive Arts & Sciences; it also received nominations for "Outstanding Achievement in Game Direction" and "Outstanding Innovation in Gaming".
 The Academy also named Limbo as the winner of the 2010 Indie Game Challenge award in the "Professional" category, along with a $100,000 prize.
 The game was selected as the 2010 Annie Award for Best Animated Video Game.
 Limbo was named as one of ten games for the publicly voted 2011 "Game of the Year" BAFTA Video Game Awards.
 In addition, the game was nominated for the committee-determined BAFTA awards for "Artistic Achievement", "Use of Audio", "Gameplay" and "Best Game".
 The inclusion of the independently developed Limbo among other larger commercially backed games such as Assassin's Creed: Brotherhood and Call of Duty: Black Ops for such "Best Game" awards is considered an indication that the video game industry has started to give more recognition to these smaller titles.

 Several publications, including Time, Wired and the Toronto Sun placed Limbo as one of the top ten video games of 2010.
 IGN named it the third best Xbox Live Arcade title of all time in two lists, published in 2010 and 2011, in both cases following Shadow Complex and Pac Man Championship Edition.
-The site also included the scene where the boy reach a neon hotel sign as one of 100 Unforgettable Video Game Moments.
+The site also included the scene where the boy reaches a neon hotel sign as one of 100 Unforgettable Video Game Moments.
 Limbo was spoofed by the comedy troupe Mega64 during the 2011 Game Developers Conference, and later by the CollegeHumor sister website, Dorkly.